fido-alliance/fdo-sim/fsim-repository/fdo.csr.md

 This specification defines the 'CSR' (certificate signing request) FDO serviceinfo module (FSIM) for the purpose of certificate enrollment.
 An FSIM is a set of key-value pairs; they define the onboarding operations that can be performed on a given FDO device.
 FSIM key-value pairs are exchanged between the device and it's owning Device Management Service.
 It is up to the owning Device Management Service and the device to interpret the key-value pairs in accordance with the FSIM specification.

+This specification supports a number of features related to certificate enrollment, including client- and server-side key generation.
+To support constrained IoT devices not all features are mandatory to implement by an FDO Device.

 ## fdo.csr FSIM Definition

 The CSR module provides the functionality to issue a certificate signing request from the FDO Device to a Certification Authority (CA) or a Registration Authority (RA) via the owning Device Management Service.
 It supports a subset of the functionality defined in RFC 7030, for example the full Certificate Management over CMS (CMC) functionality is not supported.
 The benefit of re-using RFC 7030 is the ability to integrate with existing certificate enrollment infrastructure.
 Such integration may, for example, utilize the owning Device Management Service to relay communication between a CA back and the device.
 The communication from the owning Device Management Service to the CA may happen via the Enrollment over Secure Transport protocol (EST).
 Since this specification re-uses the standardized payloads, those can be re-used for the communication between the owning Device Management Service and the device.